What should you pay attention to when cleaning silver jewelry? All tips and tricks

 One way to care for your men's jewelry as beautiful as new is to simply remove the tarnished surface by having the silver jewelry polished or re-matted by a professional (at a goldsmith or jeweler).
 For shiny silver necklaces, rings or silver bangles, polishing has the advantage that even smaller scratches that often arise from daily wear can be removed at the same time.
 This means your 925 sterling silver jewelry will look like new again!

-If you have matt silver jewelry for men, you can sometimes do it yourself to give it a new matt finish and clean the silver jewelry.
+With dull silver jewelry for men, you can sometimes take matters into your own hands to refresh the matte finish and clean the silver jewelry.
 The best way to do this is with a piece of matting fleece from the hardware store or a rough kitchen sponge.
-Or of course with the “Scratch Remover” we offer.
-This works particularly well with necklaces and smooth bangles or rings.
-Here you can place the fleece or sponge straight and guide it evenly (!) around the rings for men or the bangle.
-This light sanding causes the matting to spread across the surface like a brush stroke.
-The calmer your hand and more precise the movement, the neater the result will be.
-For silver jewelry with an ice-matte surface, it's a little easier: Here you can even use coarse sandpaper (40 or 80 grit) and use circular movements to remove the tarnished layer and let it shine again as an ice-matte surface.
-Especially - by then finishing your ring with our silver polishing cloth.
+Or, of course, with our offered "Scratch Remover."
+This works particularly well on chains as well as smooth bangles or rings.
+Here you can apply the fleece or sponge directly and evenly (!) around the rings for men or the bangle.
+This light sanding creates a matte finish like a brush stroke over the surface.
+The steadier your hand and the more precise the movement, the neater the result will be.
+For silver jewelry with an ice-matte surface, it is a bit easier: here you can even use coarse sandpaper (40 or 80 grit) and, with circular motions, remove the tarnished layer and let it shine anew as an ice-matte surface.
+Especially - by finally treating your ring with our silver polishing cloth.

 Be careful when cleaning blackened silver jewelry!

-There are pieces of jewelry where "tarnishing" is part of the design - namely blackened or deliberately oxidized silver jewelry .
-These are deliberately chemically treated to form silver sulfide to create a nice contrast between the white metal and the dark indentations.
-This type of design is particularly popular for men's silver jewelry.
-One example is our "Helix" vintage bangle .
-However, since the black coloring is literally superficial, you should avoid cleaning it if possible.
-Blackened bangles, necklaces or rings for men should therefore never be cleaned using the aluminum salt method or placed in a silver bath.
-Instead, just wipe them with a silver cleaning cloth or carefully brush them with the matting fleece.
+There are pieces of jewelry where "tarnishing" is part of the design - specifically in blackened or intentionally oxidized silver jewelry.
+These are intentionally treated with a chemical process to form silver sulfide on the surface, creating a beautiful contrast between the white metal and dark recesses.
+This design form is particularly popular in men's silver jewelry.
+An example is our "Helix" vintage bracelet.
+However, since the black coloring is literally superficial, you should avoid cleaning it as much as possible.
+Blackened bracelets, necklaces, or rings for men should definitely not be cleaned with the aluminum salt method or placed in a silver bath, but rather just wiped with a silver polishing cloth or gently brushed with a matting cloth.

 5 tips for cleaning silver jewelry